 Since 1997 we’ve lived towards a sustainable existence here.
 We are growing as much of our food as we can, 75% of our electrical needs are covered with solar energy.
 Our knife shop is solar powered.
 We make handmade working knives and tools with art from material that we’ve recovered & recycled...Great material, the best material and you can’t buy it.
 It’s all around us.
 Takes some time to process but so do a lot of things.
 Aki Yamamoto artist and leather worker, Scott Richardson artist and bladesmith.
 Read about our story in the bush in the Fireweed blog.

 A Sun Print

 The sun.
 4.6 billion years old with at least that much more to go.
-We have dedicated ourselves for the past 20 years to living andworking with the sun.
+We have dedicated ourselves when we moved here in 1997 to live and work with the sun.
 We started from the beginning with what we needed.
 We have a backup generator when clouds get in our way.
 From March until October everything is made with solar energy.
 From November through February we slow down and maintain things.

 Head Saw Blade Pieces, Our Knife Steel Stock

 We recovered and recycle lumber mill saw blade.
 We use everything, even the teeth.
 They left saw dust, we leave metal grindings.

 High carbon steel with a molybdenum, chromium and nickel content.
 Some blades also include cobalt and tungsten.

 Swans of the Tundra

 Every few years when the water is low enough swans gather over 2 or 3 weeks in November.
 There were 150 on the lake.
 The lake froze.
 I’ve heard trumpeter swans don’t fly the distance that most do.
 They made the lake look smaller.
 Coming, going and feeding.